p3d2/LTCAM/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](MIT-LICENSE.txt) file for details.

 ## Acknowledgments

+We acknowledge the computational resources provided by the Aalto Science-IT project